 If you're advertising on three different places, but your potential guests are searching elsewhere, then the time and effort you put into advertising is wasted.

-There are lots of options to advertise your holiday let and this needs to be taken into consideration when you are thinking about the costs of running your holiday let.
+There are lots of options to advertise your holiday let that may have costs and this needs to be taken into consideration when you are thinking about the costs of running your holiday let.

 There are free options to advertise your holiday accommodation that we'll look at below, but remember free is not always the best - there may be other options that work well for you.